gpbl/isomorphic500/README.md

 A list store keeps references to a resource store, as the [FeaturedStore](src/stores/FeaturedStore.js) holds the ids of the photos in [PhotoStore](src/stores/PhotoStore.js).

-#### The RouteStore

-The [RouteStore](src/stores/RouteStore.js) keeps track of the current route.

-##### Loading state

-When a route is loading (e.g. waiting for the API response), the store set the `loading` property.
-The Application component will then render a loading page.

-##### Route errors

-A route error happens when a route is not found or when the service fetching critical data has returned an error.

-In these cases, the RouteStore set its `currentPageName` to `404` or `500`, so that the Application component can render a [`NotFoundPage`](src/pages/NotFoundPage.js) or an [`ErrorPage`](src/pages/ErrorPage.js).

-> Note that a not-found route may come from the router itself (i.e. the route is missing in the [config](src/routes.js)) but also when a route action sends to the callback an error with `{status: 404}`.

 #### The HtmlHeadStore

 The [HtmlHeadStore](src/stores/HtmlHeadStore.js) is a special store used to set the `<head>` meta-tags in the `HtmlDocument` component, during server-side rendering.
 It is also listened by the `Application` component to change the browser's `document.title`.

-The `onHtmlHeadSet` handler set the data according to the current route.
-This store uses data from other stores, such the titles of the photos, or the intl messages from the `IntlStore`.
-It is important that this handler is executed after the other stores have been filled up with their data.
-The HtmlHeadStore listens to the `SET_HTML_HEAD` action (dispatched by an action creator in [RouteActions](src/pages/RouteActions.js)) *only* after fetching the data required to render a page.
+This store listen to the route actions and set its content according to the current route.
+It also get data from other stores (e.g. the photo's title from the `PhotoStore`), or the intl messages from the `IntlStore`.

 ## Internationalization (i18n)

 To give an example on how to implement i18n in a React application, isomorphic500 supports English and [Italian](https://www.youtube.com/watch?v=9JhuOicPFZY).

-Here, for "internationalization" I mean:

-- to format numbers/currencies and dates/times according to the user's locale
-- to provide translated strings for the texts displayed in the components.

 This app adopts [React Intl](http://formatjs.io/react/), which is a solid library for this purpose.